usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 establishments located within a private airport would be places of public accommodation.
-(In addition, private airports that receive Federal financial assistance are subject to the requirements of section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability in programs and activities of recipients of Federal funds.Airline operations at private airports may also be subject to the nondiscrimination requirements of the Air Carrier Access Act.)
+(In addition, private airports that receive Federal financial assistance are subject to the requirements of section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of disability in programs and activities of recipients of Federal funds.
+Airline operations at private airports may also be subject to the nondiscrimination requirements of the Air Carrier Access Act.)
 Air terminals operated by public entities would be covered by title II of the ADA, not title III; but any private retail stores operated within the terminal would be places of public